rlglab/minizero/docs/Setup.md

 > **Note**
 > Before the first launch (on each machine), the script will automatically download and cache the container image.
 Afterwards, the script will use the cached image to launch.
 >
 > However, the cached image is not refreshed automatically.
-When the image is updated (you will be advised), you should manually download the image again (on each machine) by `podman pull kds285/minizero:latest`
+When the image is updated, you should manually download the image again (on each machine) by `podman pull kds285/minizero:latest`

-> **Note**
-> The `start-container.sh` script requires the properly installed NVIDIA and CUDA drivers, the `podman` command, and the path `/mnt/nfs/work/zero/tutorial` for mounting.
-> For configured internal machines, e.g., `NVxx` or `RLGxx`, the script is ready to run; otherwise, you must set up dependencies first.

 ### Build program